Vascular Plants

 Sessile-leaf willow (Salix sessilifolia)

-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to Oregon.
+Distribution: Occurring chiefly west of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to Oregon.

-Habitat: Riparian corridors at low to moderate elevations.
+Habitat: Riparian corridors at low to middle elevations.

 Origin: Native